Fonta1n3/FullyNoded/Docs/Wallets/blindpsbts.md

 At this point User A may either sign the transaction and send it or optionally export the psbt to User B.

-*...continued in next section...*

-## Peer to peer
+## Peer to peer flow

-At this point in time User A opts to export the blind psbt.
+At this point in time User A opts to export the blind psbt to User B.

 - It will be exported fully encrypted, in [generic format](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md)
 - Only Fully Noded will be able to decrypt the data into a psbt